Stated SL(n)-Skein Modules and Algebras: Relation to factorization homology, skein categories, and lattice gauge theory

 Factorization homology was introduced by Beilinson and Drinfeld \cite{BD} in the setting of conformal field theory and then in \cite{Lu, AF, AFT} in the topological context.
 Given an algebraic object $\cal A$ called an $E_n$-algebra, it associates to oriented $n$-dimensional manifolds (with boundary) $M$ categories $\int_M \cal A,$ which are linear over a certain ring of coefficients $R$.

-For $n=2$, the notion of $\cal E_2$ is equivalent to that of a balanced braided category.
-Important examples of such categories are the categories of finite dimensional representations of quantum groups $U_q(\mathfrak g).$ The factorization homology of surfaces for these categories was studied in \cite{BBJ}.
-The authors proved in it that if $\p \Sigma= S^1$ then $\int_M \cal A$ is equivalent to the category of left modules over a certain algebra $A_\Sigma$ (depending on the Lie algebra $\mathfrak g$ as well).
+For $n=2$, the notion of $E_2$-algebra is equivalent to that of a braided tensor category.
+Important examples of such categories are the categories of finite dimensional representations of quantum groups $U_q(\mathfrak g).$ The factorization homology of surfaces for these categories was studied in \cite{BBJ}, where the authors proved that if $\p \Sigma= S^1$ then $\int_M \cal A$ is equivalent to the category of left modules over a certain algebra $A_\Sigma$ (depending on the Lie algebra $\mathfrak g$).

+The factorization homology of \cite{BBJ} and skein categories (discussed below) are theories parallel to ours.
+We show:

 \bthm Let $R=\Bbbk(q)$ for a field $\Bbbk$ and let $E_2$ be the category of type $1$ finite dimensional representations of $U_q(sl(n))$ (over $R$).
-Then $A_{\Sigma_{p,g}}$ is isomorphic to $\S_n(\Sigma_{p,g}^*)$ (as $R$-algebras) for every $p\geq 1, g\geq 0$. \ethm
+Then $A_{\Sigma_{g,p}}$ is isomorphic to $\S_n(\Sigma_{g,p}^*)$ (as $R$-algebras) for every $g\geq 0, p\geq 1$. \ethm

+On the one hand, factorization homology of \cite{BBJ} is more general in that it is defined for all semi-simple Lie algebras and it can be viewed as a quantization of the entire moduli stacks of representations, rather than just the character varieties.

-Our theory of stated skein modules generalize the algebras $A_\Sigma$ as they are defined over non-field rings of coefficients, for all $3$-dimensional manifolds, with multiple boundary components and multiple markings.
-The existence of our stated skein algebras over $\Z[q^\frac1{2n}]$ will allow for further extensions of this theory -- specifically, a construction of embeddings of our stated skein algebras into quantum tori which generalize the quantum trace map of Bonahon-Wang and of the first author, \cite{BW, Le-qteich}.
+On the other hand, one may consider our theory more elementary because it does not involve higher category theory.
+More importantly, our stated skein modules are defined over non-field rings of coefficients, for all $3$-dimensional manifolds, and we worked out their theory for surfaces with multiple boundary components and multiple markings.
+Furthermore, unlike our stated skein algebras, the algebras $A_\Sigma$ of \cite{BBJ} are defined up to an isomorphism only.

+The existence of our stated skein algebras over $\Z[q^\frac1{2n}]$ allows to construct quantum trace homomorphisms of the stated skein algebras into quantum tori, over any ground ring.
+It was done for $n=2$ by Bonahon-Wang, \cite{BW}, and more generally in \cite{CL, LY2}.
+The construction of quantum trace was generalized to all $n$ in \cite{LY3}, where two versions of quantum trace maps, quantizing respectively the length coordinates and the shear coordinates trace formulas, were introduced.